mcshaz/icuscoreR/README.md

 #> 2           0           0               0       45
 ```

+*Note*

-*Note* - At present the use cases for this package seem too niche to
+- At present the use cases for this package seem too niche to publish it
-publish it to CRAN , but please feel free to create an issue if you
+  to CRAN , but please feel free to create an issue if you would prefer
-would prefer this to simplify your workflow. - Thank you to bgulbis who
+  this to simplify your workflow.
+- Thank you to bgulbis who wrote and published
-wrote and published [icuriskr](https://github.com/bgulbis/icuriskr).
-At
+  [icuriskr](https://github.com/bgulbis/icuriskr).
+At the time of
-the time of writing, I believe `icuriskr` is a stale repository,
+  writing, I believe `icuriskr` is a stale repository, including a
-including a dependency on the `ICD` (International Classification of
+  dependency on the `ICD` (International Classification of Diseases) `R`
-Diseases) `R` Package which has been removed from CRAN, and also beware
+  Package which has been removed from CRAN, and also beware `icuriskr`
-`icuriskr` contains a minor error in the calculation of pH component of
+  contains a minor error in the calculation of pH component of the
-the Apache III score - If you believe other (adult or paediatric) scores
+  Apache III score
+- If you believe other (adult or paediatric) scores should be added
-should be added (APACHE2, ANZROD, PIM2, PIM3, Trauma Severity Score,
+  (APACHE2, ANZROD, PIM2, PIM3, Trauma Severity Score, SOFA …) please
-SOFA …) please create an issue (+/- pull request).
+  feel free to create an issue (+/- pull request).

 ## Design Principles